 What to Expect

 Bringing your cherished cat into the cat clinic for the first time can be an intimidating experience at first.
-We understand that no matter the nature of your visit to our animal hospital, it is up to us to ensure your needs and expectations are met.
-Below is a general guideline of what to expect during your visit to our animal hospital:
+We understand that no matter the nature of your visit to our pet hospital, it is up to us to ensure your needs and expectations are met.
+Below is a general guideline of what to expect during your visit to our veterinary hospital:

 - Once you have arrived at our animal clinic, bring your cat in to the lobby of the cat clinic.
 Don’t allow your feline to urinate or defecate before your visit as our veterinarians may need to collect urine and stool samples for laboratory testing.